 3. Task/To-do Name: Double-click to type the name to identify the task name and hit ENTER.

 4. Applicable Column – The current column of the card is displayed by default.
 You can select the lane with its respective column on the board for which the task will be applicable.

-5. Estimate – Enter estimate for the To-Do, which will be interpreted as days/hours / story points (as selected in preference for the enterprise).
+5. Estimate – Enter the estimate for the To-Do, which will be interpreted as days/hours/story points (as selected in preference for the enterprise).
 However, if the Time-Tracking Plug-in is enabled for the enterprise, you need to interpret the To-Do Estimate in hours only.
 The sum of all To-Do Estimates will be shown in the To-Do Estimate for the card.
-The Estimate (Card) and To-Do Estimate is not inter-related.
+The Estimate (Card) and To-Do Estimate are not inter-related.

 6. To-Do Owner – By default, the To-do is assigned to one who adds it.
 Click to select the owner for the To-Do from the list of team members.
 If you want to assign later, select the ’Unassigned’ option from the list.

 7. Current State – Until the owner does not update the task to indicate progress, the ‘Current State’ will display as ‘Pending’.